genropy/genropy_saved/docs/genro/widgets/form/textboxes/textboxes.rst

 	- :doc:`numbertextbox`

 	- :doc:`timetextbox`

+	The main feature of each of these textboxes is that Genro combines Dojo's textboxes with HTML's textboxes.

 	.. _common-attributes:

 Common attributes
 =================

-	There are some common attributes to every textbox:
+	Here we show the attributes that belong to every textbox:

 	+--------------------+-------------------------------------------------+--------------------------+
 	|   Attribute        |          Description                            |   Default                |